 How Do I Know When I Need a Night Guard?

 Imagine waking up in the morning only to find that your jaw hurts and you feel a dull headache setting in.
-If this hypothetical scenario sounds all too real to you, you could be suffering from excessive teeth grinding or clenching.
-Fortunately, our Portage dentist can help.
+If this hypothetical scenario sounds all too real to you, you could be suffering from the after effects of excessive teeth grinding or clenching.
+Fortunately, our Portage, MI, dentist can help.

 But what does this mean and what is the next step?
 Well, to start, Dr. Paul can conduct an oral examination and listen to your described symptoms before recommending appropriate treatment such as a custom-fitted night guard.